NO PROGRESS IN REDUCING FOODBORNE ILLNESS

 More needs to be done to protect Americans from the risk of unsafe food.
 But important rules, standards, and inspections that could significantly improve food safety have been blocked, underfunded, or delayed, allowing the drumbeat of disease outbreaks to continue.

-§ 615 incidences of Salmonella linked to multistate outbreaks; and
+- 615 incidences of Salmonella linked to recalls of food products; and

-§ 643 incidences of Cyclospora linked to multistate outbreaks caused by food products.
+- 643 incidences of Cyclospora linked to recalls of food products.

 This report offers a snapshot look, from October 2012 to October 2013, at multistate foodborne illness outbreaks identified by the Center for Disease Control and Prevention (CDC).
 Failures in the rules and processes that protect our food supply have led to numerous serious outbreaks over the past year that left many Americans sickened and at least 2 dead.
 The economic cost of just the multistate outbreaks caused by food products recalled over the past 12 months comes to more than $22 million.